AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

-.. py:method:: bool ImageBufAlgo.paste (dst, xbegin, ybegin, zbegin, chbegin, src, ROI srcroi=ROI.All, nthreads=0)
+.. py:method:: bool ImageBufAlgo.paste (dst, xbegin, ybegin, zbegin, chbegin, src, srcroi=ROI.All, nthreads=0)

     Copy the specified region of `src` into `dst` with the given offset (`xbegin`, `ybegin`, `zbegin`).